AntanasKal/lean4-simple-rtx/README.md

 # Simple Lean4 Raytracing

-My take of implementing a toy raytracer in Lean4 following [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book.
+My take on implementing a toy raytracer in Lean4 following [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book by Peter Shirley.
 I am not the first one to implement such raytracer in Lean4, this has also been done [here](https://github.com/kmill/lean4-raytracer).

 ## Pictures